JazzmynSims/DigitalConceptTutorial/README.md

 Go to the '+' which is located in the moddle of the botton tool bar.
 Now a recording screen should pop up and you have two options.
 1. Record your video through TikTok
-2. Select 'Upload' to upload a video in your gallery.
+2. Select 'Upload' to upload a video in your photo gallery.

 - You can also add effects and set a timer at this time.